-Yes, Ruth Bader Ginsburg Became A Feminist Meme.
-But She Was So Much More.
+You Owe Ruth Bader Ginsburg More Than You Know

 The type of discrimination Ginsburg worked against was something she dealt with herself on a daily basis: Her colleagues at the ACLU described in a tribute how annoyed she was when administrators from her son’s school always called her at work when he was in trouble — Ginsburg would remind them that he had two parents.

 While things substantially improved for women throughout the 1970s and 1980s, there were reactionary forces at play that made Ginsburg’s subsequent work on the Supreme Court — she stepped on the bench in 1993, only the second female justice in history — incredibly important.
 Throughout her 27-year tenure on the Supreme Court, she was consistently one of the most liberal justices among a conservative majority, and because of this she wrote relatively few majority opinions.
 One of the most famous was the mic-dropping United States v.
 Virginia, which struck down the male-only admission policy at the Virginia Military Institute.
-When she was part of the majority opinion, she often made connections in her opinions to gender equality, like when she argued that feminism is deeply intertwined with marriage equality in 2015’s Obergefell v.
+When she was part of the majority opinion, she often made connections to gender equality, like when she demonstrated that feminism is deeply intertwined with marriage equality in oral arguments for 2015’s Obergefell v.
 Hodges.

-However, Ginsburg was arguably best known for her dissenting opinions, which she always presented wearing one of her signature jabots over her judicial robe, and which led to action from other branches of the government.
-Her passionate 2007 dissent in a pay discrimination case led to the enactment of the Lilly Ledbetter Fair Pay Act of 2009, which restored the protection against pay discrimination taken away by a previous court case.
+However, Ginsburg was arguably best known for her dissenting opinions, always presented wearing one of her signature jabots over her judicial robe, which often led to action from other branches of the government.
+Her passionate 2007 dissent in a pay discrimination case led to the enactment of the Lilly Ledbetter Fair Pay Act of 2009, which restored the protection against pay discrimination for women taken away by a previous court case.

 Advertisement

 In her later years, RBG became as significant culturally as she had been legally.
 After law student Shana Knizhnik’s creation of The Notorious RBG meme took off, as a result of Ginsburg's dissent in the 2013 voting rights case Shelby County v.
 Holder, Ginsburg’s image appeared everywhere from tote bags to dolls to pins.
 You can’t walk into a local bookstore or browse Etsy without seeing some RBG-themed swag.
-While some mocked the glib fetishization of a powerful, complicated woman, it also played an important role in offering an easy point of entry for even young girls to understand the importance of having women in positions of power, and the myriad effects the judiciary has on our daily lives.
-To many women, this method of honoring Ginsburg was an accessible — and, let’s face it, aesthetically fun — way of honoring the justice’s accomplishments in women’s rights.
+While some mocked the glib fetishization of a powerful, complicated woman, it also played an important role in offering an easy point of entry for even children to understand the importance of having women in positions of power, and the myriad effects the judiciary has on our daily lives.
+To many people, this has been an accessible — and, let’s face it, aesthetically fun — way of honoring the justice’s accomplishments in women’s rights.

 Ginsburg, of course, was much more than a feminist meme.
 She helped usher in an era of greater equality, which affects many of us in ways we don’t even realize, but for which we should always be grateful.
 Now, with Republicans hellbent on nominating a new justice as soon as possible, it’s important to remember that we cannot let the building blocks of that equality break down.
 We need to continue her fight.

 A quote that has circulated widely on Instagram since Ginsburg’s death reads, “May her memory be a revolution.”
-It might not have the same visual power as an image of Ginsburg in her justice robes and an off-kilter crown, the word “Notorious” displayed below her jeweled jabot, but it is resonant nonetheless.
+It might not have the same visual power as an image of Ginsburg in her judicial robe and an off-kilter crown, the word “Notorious” displayed below her jeweled jabot, but it is resonant nonetheless.
 Even if Ginsburg was not a revolutionary, she has inspired countless women to be just that, and carry on her legacy in ways that will be uniquely their own.